wuyangf7/OPERA/README.md

 ```
 Columns are chromosome, rs ID for GWAS SNP, physical position for GWAS SNP, probe ID for the 1st exposure, probe position for the 1st exposure, probe ID for the 2nd exposure, probe position for the 2nd exposure, PPA for the 1st and 2nd exposures joint association, and p-value from HEIDI for the 1st and 2nd exposures joint association.

-Note: If gwas loci file is not specified, the program will scan all the possible combinations for exposure sites across the genome.
+Note: If gwas loci file is not specified, the program will scan all the possible combinations between exposure sites for the whole genome.

 The program will automatically ouput the proportion and number of GWAS loci associated with different combination of xQTL data in .prop file (see example below).
 ```